Urban and Environment – two terms that some might perceive as contrasts to one another.

 Studies in cities can, for example, investigate how a stream running through a neighborhood is impacted by having roads and other hard surfaces surrounding it, rather than forest soils that can help soak up runoff from the rain and pollutants.
 Researchers find that city streams have far worse water quality than those in rural areas, because they receive a substantially higher percentage of runoff from streets.
 Compared to soft soils, like those found in forests, streets can’t absorb runoff and instead act as conduits of runoff.
 This runoff can be loaded with pollutants like salt and pesticides, depending on the seasons.

 Studies of this kind are important, because they inform us how we should manage our resources.
-A study that measures salt concentrations in urban streams (look out for a post on this by me on this topic), demonstrates that we have to be more careful when applying salt to the roads in winter.
+A study that measures salt concentrations in urban streams, demonstrates that we have to be more careful when applying salt to the roads in winter.
 So, if less salt, or preferably an alternative to salt, is applied in the winter seasons while still maintaining road safety standards, it can save cities incredible amounts of money while also improving the water quality of the stream, wildlife, and other environmental elements.

 Also, we must keep in mind that all streams flow into larger water bodies, whether they are larger rivers, estuaries, sounds, lakes, bays, or oceans.
 Since these environments are usually important to us for many reasons (tourism, fishing industry, enjoyment, transportation), we need to use the findings of environmental science studies in cities to guide our decision making.
 For example, the Great Lakes, Chesapeake Bay, Puget Sound and other large water bodies have benefitted immensely from studies that evaluated pollutant loads to the systems.
 Over the years, regulations were put in place to protect these valuable resources and we have seen vast improvements in water quality and habitat for fish and other animals, while city inhabitants now also have a place to recreate.